Happyculture/combawa/README.md

 You are encouraged to use Combawa as a daily companion to reinstall/update your local installation.

-Because Combawa is very cool, you can also use it when you bootstrap your project.
-Combawa lands with 2 Drupal console commands to help you setup your environment variables and bootstrap your build files.
+Because Combawa is very cool, you can use a Drupal console command to setup the required environment variables.
 See below for details.

 ## <a name="installation"></a>Installation

 - `composer require happyculture/combawa drupal/console`
-- Use `drupal combawa:initialize-build-scripts` to initiate the project build files from a template (actions run when the project is installed or updated).
+- Use `drupal combawa:initialize-build-scripts` to initiate the project build files from a template (actions run when the Drupal site is (re)installed or updated).
-- Use `drupal combawa:generate-environment` to setup your environment (configuring the project variables).
+- Use `drupal combawa:generate-environment` to setup your environment (configuring your site variables).

-If you don't want to the DB settings file to be written, you will have to include in your settings the following snippet to connect to the DB:
+If you don't want to use the generated `settings.local.php` file, you will have to add in your `settings.php` (or any other settings file) the following snippet:

 ```
 <?php